A variational approach to dimension-free self-normalized concentration: Self-normalized Bernstein and Bennett Inequalities

 Our Bernstein and Bennett inequalities will both rely on the process $(N_t^B(\theta;\lambda))$ for $\theta\in\dsphere$ and some $\lambda>0$ defined by

 which, as long as the log-MGF term $\log \E_{k-1}\exp(\lambda \la \theta, X\ra)$ is finite, is easily seen to satisfy $\E_{t-1}M_t(\theta) = M_{t-1}(\theta)$ and is hence a nonnegative martingale.
+(We use the superscript $B$ to signal Bennett/Bernstein).
 Depending on the assumptions we make on $(X_t)$, we can bound the log-MFG by some function of $\E_{k-1} X_kX_k^\intercal$, which will give rise to a sub-$\psi$ process.
 The following lemma showcases this when the random vectors are bounded in each direction.
 The resulting process will provide our self-normalized Bennett's inequality.